 Putting our values to the forefront is not only the right thing to do, it allows us to live up to our heritage and face the future.
 It’s this approach that enables us to connect with the consumer on an authentic level by offering the most innovative products and collaborating with some of the world’s most progressive brands at the center of culture, such as Google, Disney and Netflix.

-Danique Gunning Co-Owner Mud Jeans
+Danique Gunning, Co-Owner, Mud Jeans

 Consumers are dealing with a lack of trust.
-Fast fashion brands are using the word sustainability as a marketing tool which leads to the term losing its meaning and credibility.
+Fast fashion brands are using the word ‘sustainability’ as a marketing tool, which leads to the term losing its meaning and credibility.
 We offer total transparency and just completed a Life Cycle Assessment for all of our products, giving us the exact impact of every pair of jeans.
 But the key in selling denim is to make it personal.
 So even if we have the numbers right, we need people to experience that it feels extra good to wear something sustainable.
-We are now launching our #ISAVEDIT campaign where influencers can share what it feels like to wear jeans that score highest on the sustainable ladder.
-We can tell that it feels better to be wearing jeans that align with someones life goals, but it is even better if they share that amongst their followers.
+We are now launching our #ISAVEDIT campaign, where influencers can share what it feels like to wear jeans that score highest on the sustainable ladder.
+We can tell that it feels better to be wearing jeans that align with someone’s life goals, but it is even better if they share that amongst their followers.

-In every decision we make circularity is at the core.
-For example we are now conducting research to the first jeans made from 100% recycled denim.
-Before that we did crazy things, like driving to the recycl factory in Valencia with 3000 returned MUD Jeans to film the recycling process.
-Last year we visited our factory in Tunisia with our entire team, explore Tunisia, did a photo shoot and showed our stay there in stories on our Instagram.
+In every decision we make, circularity is at the core.
+For example, we are now conducting research to produce the first jeans made from 100% recycled denim.
+Before that we did crazy things, like driving to the recycling factory in Valencia with 3,000 returned MUD Jeans to film the recycling process.
+Last year we visited our factory in Tunisia with our entire team, explored Tunisia, did a photo shoot and showed our stay there in stories on our Instagram.
 To us, this is personal and honest storytelling, displaying total transparency.

-Daniel CizmekOwner, Dc4 Japanese Denim Store
+Daniel Cizmek, Owner, Dc4 Japanese Denim Store

 Storytelling is one of the most important aspects of Japanese denim.
 Every brand has a story, and it’s really all about how each one works with the indigo and the vintage shuttle looms to create unique color, weave and fade characteristics.

-Fullcount from Osaka has always been about recreating the perfect American denim from 1930s.
+Fullcount from Osaka has always been about recreating the perfect American denim from the 1930s.
 Pure Blue Japan from Okayama is all about a rough, slubby handle and exploiting the purest natural indigo hand dyes.
 Samurai Jeans is about amazing detailing, like silver threading, a unique visual story on every leather patch, and high-contrast fades that loyal customers obsess about.
-Oni Denim is about amazing texture and a mysterious aura around its eighty-year-old reclusive master-weaver Oishi-San and his signature ‘Secret Denim.
-His weaving is manipulat the old TOYODA G3 shuttle looms to create the look of handwoven jeans.
+Oni Denim is about amazing texture and a mysterious aura around its eighty-year-old reclusive master-weaver Oishi-San and his signature ‘Secret Denim’.
+His weaving is characterized by the way he manipulates the old TOYODA G3 shuttle looms to create the look of handwoven jeans.

 Japanese denim has become the Holy Grail of denim.
-It began with homage to the great American brands.
+It began with an homage to the great American brands.
 Nowadays, ironically, there are American brands that strive to match Japanese denim craftsmanship.

 Adriano Goldschmied, President, House of Gold

-Consumers today are bombarded informationselect an item is a process that for sure involve the product but starts from the evaluation of the brand, what stand for and main values .
-In addition consumers need to have more transparency regarding fibers, dyeing, how and where is manufactured and washed.
-Basically, you need to tell the story not only the fit or the wash but all the components of the jean and the way together.
+Consumers today are bombarded with information; selecting an item is a process that for sure involves the product but starts from the evaluation of the brand, what it stands for and whether its main values align with those of the customer.
+In addition, consumers need to have more transparency regarding fibers, dyeing, how and where the denim is manufactured and washed.
+Basically, you need to tell the story not only about the fit or the wash but about all the components of the jeans and the way they were put together.